crimeraaa/libcs50-windows/README.md

 `msvcbuild.bat`: similar to `make`, but using Visual Studio/MSVC.

-* Before you run this, be sure to change the path inside the batchfile to the correct path of your *Visual Studio* installation, be it the IDE or the Build Tools.
+* Before you run this, be sure to change the `VS_INSTALL` variable inside of the batchfile to the correct path of your *Visual Studio* installation, be it the IDE or the Build Tools.

 * Or, if you prefer, simply open `Developer Command Prompt For VS (year)` and `cd` to the libary's directory, then run the batchfile!